reVrost/counterspell/README.md

 ### Database Migrations

-Migrations are handled automatically using Goose when Microscope starts.
+Migrations are handled automatically using Goose when Counterspell starts.
 The migration files are embedded in the binary.

 ### Code Generation